SD-math/CombinatorCalculator/README.md

 >>> projection(5,3)
 K(K(K(S(KK)(SKK))))
 ```
 We can also introduce our own primitives.
-We may even introduce the mockingbird combinator `M':
+We may even introduce the mockingbird combinator `M`:
 ```python
 >>> M = Atom("M", lambda x: x*x)
 >>> M*0